hsahni55h/Distributed_systems_TDA596/assignment1/readme.md

 `for /L %i in (1, 1, 20) do start /b curl http://127.0.0.1:1278/data/vipNames.txt`

+If you wish to store the response in a file, use the following command (for Windows command prompt):
+`for /L %i in (1, 1, 20) do start /b curl http://127.0.0.1:1278/data/vipNames.txt > out_%i.txt 2> info_%i.txt`

 POST command to run n clients in parallel on single command prompt without blocking it

 `for %i in (GHI, JKL, MNO, PQR, STQ, UVW, XYZ) do start /b curl -X POST -H "Content-Type: text/plain" -d "%i" http://127.0.0.1:1278/data/vipNames.txt`